LITW-Refined/ChunkPurge/README.md

 Not required on the client, although may work in single player.
 Download the latest release here: https://github.com/Pilzinsel64/ChunkPurge/releases/latest

-**PLEASE NOTE:** I personally don't use this mod anymore on my own server since I [prevent chunk loaded on request](https://github.com/Pilzinsel64/PilzMcSammelsorium#disable-chunk-loading-on-request) using my own [PilzMcSammelsoium mod](https://github.com/Pilzinsel64/PilzMcSammelsorium) wich helps to prevent the main reason why I used this mod: Ghost loaded chunks.
+**PLEASE NOTE:** If you use my other mod [AlternativeChunkloading]([https://github.com/Pilzinsel64/PilzMcSammelsorium#disable-chunk-loading-on-request](https://github.com/LITW-Refined/AlternativeChunkloading)) you may don't need the mod AlternativeChunkloading already prevents what this mods tries to workaround.

 Description
 ===========